Barry Zito: 2003

-In 2003, Zito started with a win against the Mariners.
-He went 6 innings and allowed an earned run, an RBI single by Olerud in the first inning.
-In his next start, Zito went 7 innings, struck out 7, walked 4, and allowed one run against Texas.
-He became only the fifth A's pitcher to win 10 straight games, the first since Welch in 1990.
-On April 18, Zito went nine innings, allowing six hits and no runs in a start against the Rangers.
-Zito improved to 9–0 in his career against Texas.
+In 2003, Zito became only the fifth A's pitcher--and the first since Bob Welch in 1990 to win 10 straight games On April 18, Zito went nine innings, allowing six hits and no runs in a start against the Rangers; he improved to 9–0 in his career against Texas.
 After the game, Texas manager Buck Showalter said, "I got the feeling he made it look pretty easy.
 When he has that kind of command, you can see what happens."
-Zito struggled in his second-to-last start before the All-Star Break on July 8.
-He allowed seven earned runs and 15 hits against the Devil Rays.
-The 15 hits allowed were a career-high.
-Devil Rays manager Piniella was stunned by Zito's bad start.
-He said, "If you'd have told me we'd get 15 hits off Zito in five or six innings, I would have looked at you a little funny."
-Nevertheless, Zito bounced back in his next start.
-He went eight innings without surrendering a run against the Baltimore Orioles.
 Zito was again named to the All-Star team, the second time he has been named to the team.

-In 2003, Zito was seventh in the AL in ERA (3.30).
+For the season, Zito was seventh in the AL in ERA (3.30).
 He had a 14–12 record and 146 strikeouts over a career-high 231 2/3 innings pitched.

 In Game 2 of the ALDS against the Red Sox, Zito went seven innings, striking out nine, walking two, allowing one earned run, and earning the win in Oakland's 5–1 triumph.
 In Game 5, Zito went six innings and allowed four earned runs, taking the loss as the Red Sox won the game and the series.